NathanDuran/Switchboard-Corpus/README.md

 - Maximum length of dialogue in test set: 330
 - Number of dialogue in val set: 21
 - Maximum length of dialogue in val set: 299
-- Number of dialogue in dev set: 300
-- Maximum length of dialogue in dev set: 405

 ### Keys and values for the metadata dictionary
 - num_utterances = Total number of utterance in the full corpus.